 So today I’ve partnered with Alexis from Persia Lou to share ALL about transfer tape… or transfer paper or whatever you want to call that sticky paper or vinyl that helps you transfer your adhesive vinyl to your surface.
 I’m sharing my three favourite transfer papers and what I use with which materials as well as demonstrating HOW to apply it in my YouTube video.

-Also since publishing this video on Saturday, I’ve learned that everyone in the US says decal ‘dee-cal’… and a lot of people care enough to tell this Canadian that ‘deck-all’ is wrong.
+Also, since publishing this video, I’ve learned that everyone in the US says decal ‘dee-cal’… and a lot of people care enough to tell this Canadian that ‘deck-all’ is wrong.
 So be warned about watching the video if that’s going to bother you ;)

 WHAT IS TRANSFER PAPER OR TRANSFER TAPE?

 Transfer tape is basically sticky paper or vinyl like material that you use to transfer an adhesive vinyl decal to your surface.

 After weeding your decal, you pick up your design with the transfer tape (removing it from the backing) and lay it down on to your surface.
 Then you can peel off your transfer tape and reveal your finished decal placed perfectly on your surface.